UMAprotocol/UMIPs/UMIPs/umip-28.md

 ## Rationale
 Prices are primarily used by Priceless contracts to calculate a synthetic token’s redemptive value in case of liquidation or expiration.
 Contract counterparties also use the price index to ensure that sponsors are adequately collateralized.

-Coinbase are a top exchange of the world.
+Coinbase is a top exchange of the world.
 It is used by most of the price identifieres of UMA.
 Luckily, we can get USD(T)/CNY price by its api and it will be easy to add this price identifier.

 Coingecko is not an exchange but provides free apis to check crypto prices and widely used.
 We can get USD(T)/CNY by its api easily.